FredrikNymoen/FredrikNymoen/README.md

 ---

 # 💫 About Me
-I am a Computer Engineering student at **NTNU**, passionate about coding, artificial intelligence, and building innovative applications.
+I am a Computer Science student at **NTNU**, passionate about coding, artificial intelligence, and building innovative applications.
 I also have a strong interest in **entrepreneurship**.

 ---